EXCCoin/exccwallet/rpc/documentation/api.md

 #### `Rescan`

 The `Rescan` method begins a rescan for all relevant transactions involving all active addresses and watched outpoints.
-Rescans can be time consuming depending on the amount of data that must be checked, and the size of the blockchain.
+Rescans can be time-consuming depending on the amount of data that must be checked, and the size of the blockchain.
 If transactions being scanned for are known to only exist after some height, the request can specify which block height to begin scanning from.
 This RPC returns